juliasungg/DH-150-Project/README.md

 **8: Aesthetic and minimalist design**

-Soompi: On the Discover page, the images for the categories are quite irrelevant to the categories themselves.
-They are all pictures of some korean celebrity, and there's no clear reason for using those images.
-A better alternative would be to discard the images completely, and keep the icons only.

-Severity: 2

 **9: Help users recognize, diagnose, and recover from errors**

 **10: Help and documentation**
 There is nowhere that I can ask for help!
-There is no way for me
+There is also no documentation ofr

 ## Allkpop
-The second website I will be evaluating is Allkpop
+The second website I will be evaluating is [Allkpop] (https://www.allkpop.com/)

-Unlike Koreabook, Allkpop has an additional shopping website, Shop Allkpop where users can buy Korean-culture related merchandise, including fan goods, stationary and apparel.
+Unlike Koreaboo, Allkpop has an additional shopping website, Shop Allkpop where users can buy Korean-culture related merchandise, including fan goods, stationary and apparel.

-My heuristic evaluation will be based off of observations of both websites.
+My heuristic evaluation will be based off of observations of both Allkpop and ShopAllkpop since they can bet treated as one website.

 <img width="1062" alt="Screen Shot 2020-01-13 at 10 51 43 PM" src="https://user-images.githubusercontent.com/55997881/72320878-68692f80-3657-11ea-8f92-9839dd6e8b73.png">